statphysandml/MCMCSimulationLib/README.md

 In short, the library takes care of all the annoying parts of a Markov Chain Monte Carlo algorithm and leaves to you the implementation of the actual considered problem.

+More detailed instructions to get started can be found here: https://github.com/statphysandml/MCMCSimulationLib/blob/master/doc/getting_started.md.
+The guide should be read in parallel to the instructions, provided here, and to the README.md files of the the linked github respositories.

 Build
 -----